llesoil/input_sensitivity/README.md

-# Learning Once and for All - On the Input Sensitivity of Configurable Systems
+# Learning Once and for All
+# On the Input Sensitivity of Configurable Systems

 Dear ICSE reviewers,

 You can find additional code, resources and results in this repository.

+## Code

+All the code is in the src folder.

 ## Data

-### Results
+### Measurements

 All the measurements are in the ./data/res_ugc folder.